BECOME A DMV DEMOCRACY FELLOW

 About the Democracy Fellows

-Learning Life is accepting resumes from qualified individuals in or from metro Washington DC interested in serving as a DMV Democracy Fellows (Fellows or DFs) for one year, renewable upon mutual agreement, to help with building the DLC.
+Learning Life is accepting resumes from qualified individuals in or from metro Washington DC interested in volunteering as a DMV Democracy Fellows (Fellows or DFs) for one year, renewable upon mutual agreement, to help with building the DLC.

 - Interviewing diverse metro DC democracy stakeholders, that is, individuals and organizational representatives working in politics, business, education, the arts, community development, etc. to identify collaborators in building the DLC.

 - Identifying and pursuing sources of funding for the DLC.

-- Participate in DLC Team meetings — including DFs, Learning Life’s Director, Paul Lachelier, and undergraduate interns — every 1-2 weeks, to go over tasks Team members have each accomplished and discuss new tasks.
+- Participating in DF task meetings with Learning Life’s Director, Paul Lachelier, and in some cases, undergraduate interns — every 1-2 weeks, to go over tasks DFs have each accomplished and discuss new tasks.
 For convenience, task meetings will usually be via Zoom.

 Applicants We Are Looking for and How to Apply

 Applicants can be Master’s or Ph.D. students, working professionals, or retirees, but should be in or from the metro DC area, and have deeper demonstrated interest in politics, education and/or community, whether via study, volunteering and/or work.
-Experience with community organizing (especially in the DMV), entrepreneurship, conducting interviews, and/or writing for popular or academic publication are pluses, but not required.
+Experience with community organizing (especially in the DMV), entrepreneurship, conducting interviews, and/or writing for popular or academic publications are pluses, but not required.

 To apply, send your resume and a writing sample to email@example.com.
 No need for a cover letter unless there are details you wish to share not covered in your resume.
 Please indicate in your email when you can start.
 We will contact you to schedule an interview if your application matches what we are looking for.
 Thank you for your interest!